 I have no experience as a poet and am a complete beginner.
 Will this class meet me where I am?

 I’m a more experienced poet.
 Is this course for me?

 Yes, yes!
 As experienced poets, we can always go deeper, gain new skills, practices, and insights.
 And sometimes we need a reboot, new energy, and a deeper connection with ourselves and our art form.
-Because we study and learn from some of the world's most inspiring and talented writers, there is always something new to learn.
+In the Poetry of Attention, we study and learn from some of the world's most inspiring and talented writers, so there is always something new to learn.
 Many of my students have been writing for years, but find new ways to bring more aliveness to their work.
 This class will meet you where you are and ask you to go to the next level.
 You can use this class to revitalize or finish a book project, work on a new project, or just fall back in love with poetry.

 Poetry helps us get out of the left brain into greater insights and wisdom.
 Poetry can gently guide us into the places of silence with reverence, give that silence language, and lead us into greater healing, connection, and peace.
 It can also help us cultivate our attention to renewal and joy.

 If I can’t make the sessions live, will I still get the full experience?